 Mornings and evenings on the crater rim are often cool and misty, so dress in layers and avoid dark colors, which attract mosquitos and tsetse flies.
 Luggage should be packed in a soft duffel bag with no wheels or hard frame.
 The weight limit for Tanzanian travel is a maximum of 33 pounds (15 kilograms), including hand luggage.
 Be sure to bring extra memory cards and batteries for your camera, as they are not readily available in East Africa.
 Unmanned aerial vehicles (drones) are not permitted, and Tanzania does not accept U.S. dollar bills printed prior to 2006, as there was a large amount of illegal processing of dollar bills during that time in East Africa.

-Children age 8 and older are welcome at andBeyond Ngorongoro Crater Lodge.
+Children are welcome at andBeyond Ngorongoro Crater Lodge, with child rates available upon request.
 Kids can participate in the WILDChild program, which includes learning woodcarving in a woodcarver’s workshop, planting seedlings in the tree nursery, trying out beadwork and archery, baking cupcakes with the lodge chefs, and playing soccer with the lodge’s official soccer team.
+Children five or younger are not permitted on any safari, while children ages 6-11 are permitted on game drives at the discretion of the lodge manager.
+Shortened game drives for families with children are available upon request.
 Note: The lodge grounds are open to wildlife, so children must be accompanied by an adult at all times.
 Babysitting services are available at an added cost.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.